Saraabd7/week1day3notes-eng/README.md

 ### Situation Management:

-it is the role of the Situation Manager is to manage problem escalation, lead the problem resolution team, report and communicate powerfully, and conduct lessons-learned sessions.
+It is the role of the Situation Manager is to manage problem escalation, lead the problem resolution team, report and communicate powerfully, and conduct lessons-learned sessions.
 Mastering these competencies allows the Situation Manager to lead the problem resolution team in solving problems quickly and cost effectively.

 Skills: